 The path to becoming an EMT is dependent on your educational choices.
 EMT training largely revolves around life-support techniques in emergency situations.
 EMT courses, or “EMT school,” can often be completed in six months to a year.
 Programs are typically found at private institutions and community colleges.
 While enrolled in these programs, students will be taught how to assess patients and manage emergency situations.
 It’s very beneficial for students to receive practical training, as they can operate field equipment and experience real-world scenarios.

-At Unitek, the EMT program utilizes online and on-ground training.
-Students receive 220 instruction hours through a combination of didactic lessons, labs, and clinical experiences.
-Additionally, students complete online coursework before attending the 14-Day EMT Boot Camp.1 While completing the online portion of the program, students are encouraged to regularly communicate with their instructors.
+At Unitek, the 14-Day EMT Boot Camp utilizes on-ground training.
+Students receive about 140 instruction hours through a combination of didactic lessons, labs, and clinical experiences.
 Some courses Unitek students can expect to see include EMS Systems, A Team Approach to Healthcare, Workforce Safety & Wellness, Medical Terminology, Transport Operations, and more.

 Care for sick or injured people that require emergency treatment